ReynaldoBelfortUPRM/music-socialnet-repo/docs/Requiremens Definition Document.md

 > * Mechanism to invite a friend to create an account

 > * User will be able to upload and share guitar tabs

+> * Jamming Riffs for regular users: A way of sharing chord progressions for jamming sessions from where  other users can interact with and elaborate.